-There are so many great resource websites for EFL teachers out there it can be hard to know where to start.
-The resources listed here cover a wide range of bases, so whether you’re teaching beginners or advanced students, focusing on grammar or conversational English, you’re sure to find plenty of ideas.
-This list includes some of our favourites – feel free to share your own with us in the comments!
+There are so many great online resources for EFL teachers out there it can be hard to know where to start.
+The resources listed here cover a wide range of bases.
+Whether you’re teaching exclusively online or in the classroom, you’ll be sure to find plenty of ideas and materials to help you create and develop amazing lessons.

 Designed specifically for newly-qualified EFL teachers, our lesson plans packs have been created by TEFL experts and have been tried and tested.